Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Introduction

-The structure of the paper is as follows: In Sec.~\ref{sec1}, we review the construction of the NC-Sch black holes using the coordinate coherent state approach.
-In Secs.~\ref{sec2} and \ref{sec3} we discuss two semi-classical field theories in which the gravity is non-minimally coupled to a scalar field.
-In the former the field is coupled with Ricciscalr and in the latter its derivatives interact with Einstein tensor.
-We will investigate the dynamical perturbations of a scalar field in the NC-Sch background and find the QNMs frequencies from the semi-analytical WKB method.
-Then, we present a comparative analysis of the two scenarios schematically.
-The time-domain ringdown profiles of the dynamical perturbations is discussed in Sec.~\ref{sec4}.
-It is shown that how the damping behavior changes with different values of the parameter space.
-Sec.~\ref{sec5} contains a near-horizon analysis of the wave equations to confirm the consistency of our numerical findings.
-Finally, we summarize and conclude our discussion in the last section by highlighting how the choice of coupling leads to qualitative and quantitative differences in the QNM spectra.
+The structure of the paper is as follows.
+In Sec.~\ref{sec1}, we review the construction of NC-Sch black holes using the coordinate coherent state approach.
+In Secs.~\ref{sec2} and~\ref{sec3}, we introduce the two non-minimal coupling models: the scalar and tensor models respectively.
+For each model, we investigate the dynamical perturbations of a scalar field in the NC-Sch background and compute the QNM frequencies using the sixth-order WKB method, followed by a comparative analysis of the two scenarios.
+The time-domain ringdown profiles of the dynamical perturbations are discussed in Sec.~\ref{sec4}.
+In this section, we also study the threshold values and find an upper bound on the NC parameter.